ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/model.rst

 .. note:: These methods break the camelCase naming convention in order to match the snake_case property names.
 It also serves as a clear indicator that these methods should not be called directly.

+When setting properties manually you should take care to use `setRawProperty`, which will correctly track changes to the property.

 Typed Columns
 -------------